Intro to Meaningful Student Involvement

 What It Isn’t

-- any aspect of learning, schools or education.
+- Student voice, which is any expression of any student about any aspect of learning, schools or education.

 - Student engagement, which is the excitement and investment a young person feels towards learning